mwcm/chord-grid/readme.md

 todo:
 ----
-- ccould use sequentialrpocessors to combine steps
+- rename repo
 - need logging
-- check audacity comparison, try removing any chords not in the song's key as pulled from spotify api
+- compare vs spotify beat/chord analysis
+- look into how to better align chords/beats
+    - use the model params
+    - use SyncronizeFeatureProcessor
-- look into how to better align chords/beats, use the model params  or try to modify  the script from the madmom repo issue
+    - try to modify  the script from the madmom repo issue
-- rename repo

 readme